BGCastro89/stargazr_front.github.io/README.md

 - Light Pollution (Based on 2006 data provided by D. Lorenz)
 - Distance from current location
 - Driving time from current location
-- Clear Dark Sky Char (selected sites only during testing phatse)
+- Nearest Clear Dark Sky Chart (Charts are made by A. Danko, selected sites only during testing phatse)

 This project is still in development.
 There are some bugs (mostly with styling/responsiveness) and many features not yet implimented.
 Some features yet to be added are:
 - Forcast for next several days